5 Steps to Take After Being Hacked

 Step 4: Alert the authorities

-You can alert the FTC of a possible or confirmed identity theft at identitytheft.gov .
+We recommend that you alert the Federal Trade Commission of a possible or confirmed identity theft at identitytheft.gov .
 You’ll also find a detailed recovery plan on the site to help you repair your credit and reclaim your identity.

 Hacking is usually done remotely, but it’s still a good idea to let your local law enforcement agencies know about the breach.